-The Alaska Wildlife Conservation Center is a must-visit destination to watch Alaska wildlife that you, otherwise, might never encounter.
+The Alaska Wildlife Conservation Center is a must-visit destination to watch Alaska’s wildlife that otherwise, you might never encounter.

 How to Visit the Alaska Wildlife Conservation Center

-With global warming and damages caused by excessive human use of natural resources, more and more animals become vulnerable to modern dangers and unable to adjust to ever-changing world around them.
+With global warming and damages caused by excessive human use of natural resources, more and more animals become vulnerable to modern dangers.
+Some of them are already unable to adjust to ever-changing world around them.
 Animal sanctuaries come to their rescue.
-Giving shelter and taking care of injured and abandoned wildlife for the rest of their lives is a driving force of such organizations.
-Although with a lot in common, these animal paradises differ from each other in many ways.
-So, some of them add specific functions and roles to their core mission.
-Others, on the other hand, introduce extra educational programs to teach general population about the world around them.
-Some centers include all of the above and a few unique features that make them unlike any other animal sanctuaries.
-The Alaska Wildlife Conservation Center, that we are about to visit, falls under the last category.
+Giving shelter and taking care of the injured and abandoned wildlife for the rest of their lives is a driving force of these organizations.

 About the Alaska Wildlife Conservation Center